Also known as a BMT, stem cell transplant, or hematopoietic stem cell transplant

 Peripheral stem cells are usually collected for autologous transplant, but stem cells from the bone marrow also can be used.
 These are collected either before the patient has chemotherapy or following a course of chemotherapy.
 To collect peripheral stem cells, the patient receives medications (such as G-CSF and/or GM-CSF) to increase the number of peripheral blood stem cells available.

 Cells are collected through a process called apheresis.
 An apheresis machine has a circuit that will collect blood, separate, and remove white blood cells containing stem cells, and then return red blood cells to the patient.
 This process takes about 4 hours and may need to be repeated for 2 or 3 days in a row.
 For certain diseases, the peripheral blood stem cells may be treated with anticancer medications to prevent tumor cells from being placed into back into the patient’s body.

 When the healthcare team decides that BMT is the best treatment option for your child, they will schedule a lengthy conversation with you to explain the procedure.
 They will explain the many risks associated with BMT, as well as what you can expect before, during, and after the transplant.

 Your child will undergo testing to make sure he/she is healthy enough to withstand the rigors of transplant.
-Testing will include evaluation of the heart function with electrocardiogram (ECG) and echocardiogram, lung function (if your child is old enough), kidney and liver function, and infection status.
+Testing will include evaluation of the heart function with electrocardiogram (ECG) and kidney and liver function, and infection status.
 Depending upon the disease, a bone marrow aspirate and spinal tap may be performed.

 When your child is deemed healthy enough for BMT, physicians will usually insert a central line catheter that allows easy access to a large vein in the chest.
 The catheter will be used to deliver the new stem cells, as well as blood, antibiotics, and other medications during treatment.